netdata/go.d.plugin/modules/weblog/README.md

 This feature needs:
 -   A custom log format with user-defined time fields.
--   histogram to show response time in seconds, which is optional.
+-   A histogram to show response time in seconds, which is optional.

 As an example, apache [`mod_logio`](https://httpd.apache.org/docs/2.4/mod/mod_logio.html) adds `^FB` logging directive.
 This value shows a delay in microseconds between when the request arrived, and the first byte of the response headers are written.